The easiest and cutest DIY Wooden Snowmen!

 And I honestly couldn’t wait to get started.
 I’ve envisioned this DIY winter craft in my head for a while, but then I decided to add a few surprise elements at the end so I’d even pleasantly surprise myself!

-But little did I know what divas these snowmen were about to become, as they simply could not make up their minds on which winter scarves to wear!
+But little did I know what divas these snowmen were about to become, as they simply could not make up their minds on which choice of scarf to wear…

 I think I’ll let them chat it up this round… it’s all yours, divas snowmen.